The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Conclusions

-The differences in the simulated cloud coverage between the models, along with changes in T/P and water vapor profile lead to $\sim~$30--40$\%$ differences between the number of transits predicted to detect (at 5~$\sigma$) molecular species using the atmospheric profile of a GCM or another.
-These differences are non-negligible as they can change about 1~$\sigma$ the confidence level of a predicted detectability of an atmosphere or increase the observing time by $\sim$30--40$\%$, potentially making a given observation proposal unfeasible.
+The differences in the simulated cloud coverage between the models, along with changes in temperature and water vapor profile lead to $\sim~$30--40$\%$ differences between the number of transits predicted to detect (at 5--$\sigma$) molecular species in Hab~1 and Hab~2 cases, respectively, using the atmospheric profile of a GCM or another.
+These differences are non-negligible as they can change about $1-\sigma$ the confidence level of a predicted detectability of an atmosphere or increase the observing time by $\sim$30--40$\%$, potentially making a given observation proposal unfeasible.
 Without observational data, we do not know which model is closer to the truth, but comparing them against each other indicates whether the detectability estimate is optimistic or pessimistic.
 This work therefore provides for the first time a ``GCM uncertainty error bar'' of $\sim$30--40$\%$ that needs to be considered in future analysis of JWST spectra of TRAPPIST-1e.
 Namely, simulations of temperate rocky exoplanets with ExoCAM would likely produce higher and thicker clouds relative to other GCMs.
 As a result, a tool like PSG would give a higher number of transits required to detect such an atmosphere.
 On the other hand, using ROCKE-3D or the UM would give a lower number of transits, because they would likely produce lower and thinner clouds.
 As for LMD-G, the number would be comparable to that of ExoCAM due to LMD-G's colder upper atmosphere.
-Note that with the 4 transits expected for NIRSpec Prism in the JWST Guaranteed Observation Time (GTO, program 1331, PI Nicole Lewis), we can expect at best a 2.5~$\sigma$ confidence level if the atmosphere is Earth-like with a similar amount of clouds than predicted by ROCKE-3D or UM.
+It also seems that these relative differences increase with the atmospheric concentration of the gas (here CO$_2$) that is being retrieved.
+This is because more minor lines appear and as they are shallow they are more sensitive to the cloud properties predicted by a given GCM.
+However, a larger gas concentration generally lead to an lower average absolute number of transits.
+Note that with the 4 transits expected for NIRSpec Prism in the JWST Guaranteed Observation Time (GTO, program 1331, PI Nicole Lewis), we can expect at best a 2.5--$\sigma$ confidence level if the atmosphere is Earth-like with a similar amount of clouds than predicted by ROCKE-3D or UM.

 THAI has been well received by the community, as demonstrated by the attendance of 125 people at the THAI workshop and the 35 authors of the THAI workshop report \citep{Fauchez2021_THAI_workshop}.
 Due to extreme paucity of observational data it is important for the exoplanet community to develop and maintain intercomparison frameworks to benchmark atmospheric models, improve physical parameterizations and evaluate their sensitivity.
 In this context, THAI is the first step toward a larger framework of intercomparison for exoplanets, the Climates Using Interactive Suites of Intercomparisons Nested for Exoplanet Studies (CUISINES).
 Within the CUISINES framework, we hope to develop intercomparison projects similar to THAI for exoplanets other than TRAPPIST-1e using an hierarchy of numerical models.
 Ultimately, the goal of CUISINES is to provide the exoplanet community, both on the modelling and observational ends of the spectrum, with model benchmarks and recommendations for comparison with existing observations and for planning future ones.